SweptWasTaken/GTNH-OC-PatternSpammer/README.md

 ## About

-This program is designed to automate the production of the plasma recipes that are required for Degenerate Quark Gluon Plasma and Molten Magmatter.
+This program is designed to automate the production of certain recipes in the GTNH modpack that I personally find annoying.

+It currently supports all tiers of assemblyline machine components and the plasma recipes that are required for Degenerate Quark Gluon Plasma and Molten Magmatter.

-The program will pattern a fluid crafting pattern assuming it will be used in the Heliofusion Plasma module.
-The recipe will look different for both fluids and items.
+The plasmas program will pattern a fluid crafting pattern assuming it will be used in the Heliofusion Plasma module.
+The parts program will do the same, but for now you'll still have to do the named patterns for duplicate items for use in stocking input bus asslines.

-**Items**
+**For Plasmas**
 1 DUST -> 144 PLASMA

-**Fluids**
 144 FLUID -> 144 PLASMA

 Common plasmas like Helium or Radon that you should have patterned or automated by this point have been commented out, but can easily be reenabled.
 Additionally, input dusts that are mainly generated as fluids like Rhugnor or Infinity have been switched to fluids to make automation smoother.